INSO-TUWien/Binocular/README.md

 You may override configuration options for specific projects by placing another `.binocularrc` file in the project's root directory.

-You can also add a config to the `gitlab.json` file in `./ui/config`.
-This file sets the GitLab API settings for the CodeHotspots visualization for offline execution.
+You may also modify a config to the `gitlab.json` file in `./ui/config`.
+This file sets the GitLab API settings for the CodeHotspots-visualization for offline execution.
 This is only necessary if you want to automatically set those options within for example an GitLab pipeline.